Finding out you have advanced cancer

 At times, you will probably feel shock, anger, and sadness.
 These emotions can feel overwhelming at times.
 This news will mean that you can’t plan your future in the way you had hoped.
 Dying may mean leaving behind a partner, children, and other important people in your life.
 You may wonder how they will cope and won't want to see them upset.

 These thoughts may be too painful to cope with at times.
-You might feel as if you are going mad.
-You may be unable to stop crying and worrying.
+You might be unable to stop crying and worrying.
 All this is perfectly normal and understandable.

 You may find it difficult to look around and see life going on as normal for most people.
 It can feel very strange to watch people going about their daily lives as usual – shopping, driving and working.
 Coping with this roller coaster of feelings can be very exhausting.
 You may feel as if you are stuck under a huge black cloud and that there is no point in doing anything.

 Most people will have some or all of these emotions.
 This usually changes gradually.
 Many people say that the intensity and distress lessens in time.
 This doesn’t mean that you stop worrying or feeling upset.
 But the feelings get more bearable.
 You will most likely be able to think about your situation a little more calmly and plan what you want to do.

 It can be helpful to find out what support is available.
 Some people want to make plans about what they would like to do before they die.
 You may like to ask your doctor about

 - What is likely to happen

 - Who to talk to about your concerns